The difference between Critical Illness Cover & Income Protection

 Your decision to select Income Protection Benefit or Critical Illness Cover may depend on work and lifestyle factors.
 You may work in a trade where any injury defined as non-critical could nonetheless cause damage to your livelihood – for example, if you’re a builder and you suffer back pain – in which case Income Protection may be suited to your needs.
 On the other hand, Critical Illness Cover may suffice if you prefer a one-off cash sum on diagnosis of covered conditions which could be used to payoff a mortgage or help with other everyday living expenses.

 You may feel you even have a need for both products, if affordable.
-Our Income Protection Benefit is only available through Financial Adviser so they will also be able to help you work out the right option for you.
+Our Income Protection Benefit is only available through a Financial Adviser so they will also be able to help you work out the right option for you.

 It's also important to remember that with Legal & General, Critical Illness Cover can only be added when taking out Life Insurance or Decreasing Life Insurance and cannot be taken out on it's own.